bpeebles/dotvim/README.rst

 - fugitive.vim_ is a pretty amazing Git wrapper that seems to speed up my git workflow.

-- powerline_ I install outside of Vundle using pip since I also want it for my bash prompt.
+- vim-airline_ I've switched from using the new powerline_ to vim-airline since it's pure Vimscript and I've stopped using powerline for my bash prompt.

 .. _Vundle: https://github.com/gmarik/vundle
 .. _CtrlP: http://kien.github.com/ctrlp.vim